The Precarious Paris of the East: Shanghai Municipal Council, 1928

 Chair: John Schwendinger

 • John Schwendinger is a member of Georgetown’s School of Foreign Service Class of 2026, studying Regional and Comparative Studies with minors in German and Mathematics.
-As he will surely mention within a few minutes of meeting him, he comes from the frigid and beautiful state of Minnesota, though he is sad to announce that most of his accent has been lost in his years in Washington, D.C.
+As he will surely mention within a few minutes of meeting him, he comes from the frigid and beautiful state of Minnesota, though he is sad to announce that most of his accent has been lost in his years in Washington, DC.
 This is his fourth and final time staffing NCSC, though only his second time in-room, so he is extra excited to meet you through more than just your crisis notes.
 Other than Model UN, John is also on the board of the European Club, edits articles for the Georgetown Journal of International Affairs, and makes guest appearances at any event that promises free food.

 On weekends where he isn’t scootering between the Georgetown campus and the Washington Hilton for NCSC, he enjoys letting the NFL and Formula 1 determine his mood, singing Christmas songs in the shower (no matter the month), and doing online geography quizzes instead of his homework while fueled by Celsius and his third Doordash order of the week.
 When he feels like being more productive, he might work on his undergraduate thesis that centers on Chinese development in the early 20th century, which is just one of the many reasons he is thrilled to welcome everyone to this committee and the best NCSC yet.